The Best California Photography Locations

 VENTURA FISHING PIER

-We traveled here in December of 2011.
 We were on our way to Channel Islands National Park, and we stayed overnight near the boat area and discovered the Ventura Fishing Pier.
-This pier is the oldest in the state of California.
-The pier is located in Ventura Beach, on the Pacific Coast Highway.
-This is a top spot to photograph the sun setting over the pier.
+This pier is the oldest in the state.
+It is located in Ventura Beach, on the Pacific Coast Highway.
+This is a top spot to photograph the sunset over the pier.
+Definitely.
+If you’re here, you must go to the Channel Islands.

 Two men photographing at Joshua Tree National Park, including my brother, Keith, Goodyer And his husband Chris Catuno.